PyConAPAC/proposals/2024/cfp-main-2024.md

 7. The conference must provide the following services to all attendees.
 Proposals will have to provide details about how these can be implemented at the proposed venues:
-   1. Food and drinks for lunches and breaks on all conference days (and tutorials and sprints where applicable)
+   1. Food and drinks for lunches and breaks on all conference days (and tutorials and sprints where applicable).
+The on-site team is strongly encouraged to cater for the needs of various dietary restrictions, of religious restrictions or otherwise, and provide relevant information for the participants.
-   2. Optionally, breakfast on all conference days (not necessarily on the tutorial and sprint days where applicable)
+   2. Optionally, breakfast on all conference days (not necessarily on the tutorial and sprint days where applicable).
-   3. WLAN service to access the Internet during the conference (and the tutorial and sprints if applicable)
+   3. WLAN service to access the Internet during the conference (and the tutorial and sprints if applicable).
    4. At least one social event, which can be a dinner, a show or some other form of entertainment, where food and drinks are served.
 The main social event should ideally be available to all attendees, but may also be limited to a lower number of people, if the selected venue cannot serve as many participants.